The Pinguin Bar — A Costume and Set Design Collaboration at Haus der Berliner Festspiele

 @ Performing Exiles Festival at Haus der Berliner Festspiele, Berlin

-Together with the designer and sculptor Doulsy Jahgal we transformed the Bar space of Haus der Berliner Festpiele and created the costumes for the re-enactments, stage musicians.
-10 nights of amazing performances, jazz and fun
+I was invited to contribute the costume and set design, working in close collaboration with Dakar-based designer and sculptor Doulsy Jahgal.
+Together we transformed the bar space at Haus der Berliner Festspiele and created the costumes for the performers and stage musicians.
+Ten nights of performances, jazz, film screenings and conversation.

 From the program: